Basement renovation uncovers hidden love notes, photos, pay stubs dating back to the 1930s

-WASHINGTON D.C., DC — For three years, Sam Dib and his wife have shared their house with at least two other families.
-The three-story row house sits on a tree-lined street in Northeast, Staples Street.
+WASHINGTON — For three years, Sam Dib and his wife have shared their house with at least two other families.
+The three-story row house sits on a tree-lined street in Northeast, on Staples Street.

 But when Dib decided to take on a basement renovation during quarantine, he uncovered a treasure trove of memories.